Validating the CROCODILE model within the AGORA galaxy simulation framework: Numerical Methods

 \textit{Jeans pressure floor:} To prevent artificial numerical fragmentation in dense gas and to model a minimum level of the unresolved turbulent pressure in the interstellar medium (ISM), we implement a Jeans pressure floor \citep{truelove}:

-where $\gamma=5/3$ is the adiabatic index, $N_{\rm Jeans}$ = 4 and $\Delta x$ is the local spatial resolution (proportional to the smoothing length).
-In \gfour this floor is implemented via a minimum internal energy for gas, while \gthree sets a minimum pressure.
-This is due to the different SPH schemes used, as setting a minimum pressure in the Pressure--Energy formulation leads to catastrophic heating and cooling failures, as demonstrated in early test runs.
+where $\gamma=5/3$ is the adiabatic index, $N_{\rm Jeans}$ = 4, and $\Delta x$ is the local spatial resolution (proportional to the smoothing length).
+In~\gfour this floor is implemented via a minimum internal energy for gas, while \gthree sets a minimum pressure.
+This is due to the different SPH schemes used, since~setting a minimum pressure in the \mbox{pressure--energy} formulation leads to catastrophic heating and cooling failures, as~demonstrated in early test~runs.

-\subsection{Feedback models}
+\subsection{Feedback~Models}

 We now describe the stellar feedback implementations, which constitute the primary difference between \gthree and \gfour.
-Tables \ref{tab:iso_runs} and \ref{tab:cosmo_runs} provide a side-by-side comparison with all our runs included.
+Tables~\ref{tab:iso_runs} and \ref{tab:cosmo_runs} provide a side-by-side comparison, with all our runs~included.

-\subsubsection{\gthree Feedback Model}
+\subsubsection{\gthree Feedback~Model}

-The \gthree feedback implementations differ substantially between isolated and cosmological runs, owing to the evolution of the Osaka feedback model over the AGORA project timeline.
+The \gthree feedback implementations differ substantially between isolated and cosmological runs owing to the evolution of the Osaka feedback model over the~timeline of the AGORA project.

-\textit{Isolated runs (Paper II, 2016):} When a star particle "explodes", we compute the shock radius and find the gas particles within it.
-Then, the energy and metal yields are injected into the identified gas particles, weighted by the SPH spline kernel.
-Cooling is turned off for gas particles only during the hot phase (defined as slightly larger than the adiabatic phase) to avoid radiating away most of the energy via overcooling.
-While \citet{Aoyama_2016} separates the SN energy into a kinetic and thermal component, in this case, all of the energy is injected thermally at a constant rate until $t = 4$ Myr has passed.
+\textit{Isolated runs (Paper II, 2016):} When a star particle ``explodes'', we compute the shock radius and find the gas particles within it.
+Then, the~energy and metal yields are injected into the identified gas particles, weighted by the SPH spline kernel.
+Cooling is turned off for gas particles only during the hot phase (defined as slightly larger than the adiabatic phase) in order to avoid radiating away most of the energy via overcooling.
+While \mbox{\citet{Aoyama_2016}} separates the SN energy into kinetic and thermal components, in~this case all of the energy is injected thermally at a constant rate until $t = 4$ Myr has~passed.

-\textit{Cosmological runs (Paper III, 2021):} An updated model \citep{Shimizu_2019} includes ESFB (which also considers photons from the {\sc Hii} region) and AGB feedback, with kinetic and thermal energy efficiencies set to $0.5$ each.
-Energy, momentum, and metals are now deposited gradually over multiple events, with SN duration dependent on the stellar metallicity obtained from \textsc{CELib} tables.
-In order to reach the AGORA target stellar mass, SN energy is boosted to $E_{\rm SN} = 5.5 \times 10^{51}$ erg per event.
+\textit{Cosmological runs (Paper III, 2021):} An updated model \citep{Shimizu_2019} includes Early Stellar Feedback (ESFB, which also considers photons from the {\sc Hii} region) and Asymptotic Giant Branch (AGB) feedback, with~kinetic and thermal energy efficiencies set to $0.5$ each.
+Energy, momentum, and~metals are now deposited gradually over multiple events, with~SN duration dependent on the stellar metallicity obtained from \textsc{CELib} tables.
+In~order to reach the AGORA target stellar mass, SN energy is boosted to $E_{\rm SN} = 5.5 \times 10^{51}$ erg per~event.